bchainhub/foxar-docs/versioned_docs/version-1/reference/config/solidity-compiler.md

 - `stack_allocation`: Tries to improve the allocation of stack slots by freeing them up earlier.
 - `optimizer_steps`: Selects the optimizer steps to be applied.

-Refer to the Solidity [compiler input description](https://docs.soliditylang.org/en/latest/using-the-compiler.html#compiler-input-and-output-json-description) for the default values.
+Refer to the Ylem [compiler input description](https://docs.soliditylang.org/en/latest/using-the-compiler.html#compiler-input-and-output-json-description) for the default values.

 > ℹ️ **Note**
 > If you encounter compiler errors when using `via_ir`, explicitly enable the legacy `optimizer` and leave `optimizer_steps` as an empty string

 ### Model checker

-The Solidity model checker is a built-in opt-in module that is available in Solidity compilers for OSX and Linux.
-Learn more about the model checker in the [Solidity compiler documentation](https://docs.soliditylang.org/en/latest/smtchecker.html#tutorial)
+The Ylem model checker is a built-in opt-in module that is available in Ylem compilers for OSX and Linux.
+Learn more about the model checker in the [Ylem compiler documentation](https://docs.soliditylang.org/en/latest/smtchecker.html#tutorial)

 > ℹ️ **Note**
 > The model checker requires `z3` version 4.8.8 or 4.8.14 on Linux.